By: Emile L’Eplattenier, Fit Small Business

 Create a Strategy

 There’s no denying that social media can help boost your real estate leads.
 With that said, it doesn’t mean you need to be on every social media platform.
 Your audience may just be on one platform or may be on all platforms.
 Some platforms may perform better than others.
 So it’s important to come up with a social media strategy that will work best for you.
 If some social media sites perform better for you than others, then focus your attention on those that will give a better return.
-Overall, a social media strategy and some hard work can help boost your real estate leads to where you want them to be.
+Overall, a social media strategy, some hard work, and special focus on some key areas can help boost your real estate leads to where you want them to be.

 About Emile L'Eplattenier